crazybilly/RepData_PeerAssessment1/PA1_template.md

       )
 ```

-Now, let's take a look at the total number of steps that we just calculated with a quick histogram to get a picture of the frequencies:
+With that data in hand, I looked at the total number of steps per day with a quick histogram, developing a picture of the frequencies:

 ```r
   hist(stepmeans$totalsteps,xlab = 'Total Steps',col='blue',)